w3c/wai-arrm/content/user-experience.md

 ## Case Study: How to use the Starter List

-A good way to get familiar with the task is to do a short case study.
+A good way to get familiar with the tasks is to do a short case study.
 Think about how you might tackle the task in your role.

 Then, think of how meeting this task impacts an end user.

-### Activity:
+### Task:

 NAV-024: Setting the focus to a new element doesn't automatically trigger a context change, such as content updates or the opening of new windows.